adtzlr/statescale/README.md

 ```

 ## Tests
-The tests are located in `tests/test_model.py`.
+The tests are located in `tests`.
 Run them locally with:

 ```
-pytest -q tests/test_model.py
+tox
 ```

 ## Contributing